AlkimMedia/AmazonPay_Plenty_CV2/en/faq.md

-## Der Amazon Pay Button ist ausgegraut.
-Was kann ich tun?

-Ein ausgegrauter Button bedeutet, dass der Amazon Pay Account nicht aktiv und freigeschaltet ist.

-**Mögliche Ursachen:**

-1. Ein neuer Account wurde noch nicht freigeschaltet, weil Dokumente fehlen
-2. Der "JavaScript-Ursprung" ist nicht korrekt hinterlegt

-Falls euch davon nichts geholfen hat, wendet euch bitte an euren Amazon Pay Ansprechpartner oder unseren [Support](mailto:info@alkim.de) mit Angabe eurer Amazon Pay
-Händler-ID.
+## The Amazon Pay button is disabled in the frontend.
+What can I do?

+A disabled button means that the Amazon Pay account is not active and approved.

+**Possible causes:**

+1. A fresh account has not yet been activated because documents are missing
+2. The "JavaScript origin" is not correctly entered

+If none of this has helped you, please contact Amazon Pay or our [Support](mailto:info@alkim.de) providing your Amazon Pay Merchant ID.